OpenDataServices/bodsld/docs/_pages/1_datamodel.md

 ## Direct and indirect relationships

-This model has not been tested with `isComponent` and `componentRecords`.
+The properties `isComponent` and `componentRecords` are not carried through to the RDF data model.
 We can traverse the graph to find the indirect relationship from a series of direct ones as follows.

 TODO: Example